 Our goal is to maintain policies and processes that encourage the development of new ideas and support established programs.
 At the same time, we intend these policies to serve as tools for ensuring that only ideas that fit our mission, promise to be sustainable, and do not duplicate other efforts within the university grow into programs.
-The Office of the Provost and the Office of Business Development work as partners on the Program Development & Approval Committee (PDAC) to support the development of new programs and to help them through the approval process.
+The Office of the Provost and the Office of Strategy & Program Development work as partners on the Program Development & Approval Committee (PDAC) to support the development of new programs and to help them through the approval process.
 We know that developing a new program is time-intensive and can be confusing, and the PDAC is designed to streamline this effort allowing faculty to primarily focus on the curriculum, teaching, and research.

 In order to ensure that we have a full sense of university offerings and do not run redundant programs, all new academic programs must be proposed to the PDAC through the process outlined below.
 All such programs must have the written approval of the school or college dean or deans.
 The provost must approve any new certificate, and new degree programs require the approvals of the provost, president and trustees.
-Inquiries may be made to PDAC@tufts.edu, which will reach both the Office of the Provost and the Office of Business Development.
+Inquiries may be made to PDAC@tufts.edu, which will reach both the Office of the Provost and the Office of Strategy & Program Development.

 Academic Programs are broadly defined as educational offerings provided to any population using Tufts resources (including faculty, websites, brand, space, etc.).
 Each of the following qualify as “Academic Programs” and fall under the scope of these guidelines.